 If you prefer to make your appointment by phone, please contact Central Scheduling and we will be happy to assist you.

 Hours: Monday – Friday, 8 a.m. – 5 p.m.

 Advantages of Getting a Mammogram

-Mammograms can detect tumors before they can be felt or provide any sort of other symptoms.
+Mammograms can detect tumors before they can be felt or cause other symptoms.
 The exam may also help identify small calcium deposits which can sometimes indicate the presence of breast cancer.

 Some of the reasons for having a diagnostic mammogram are:

 - You or your doctor found a lump in your breast

 - You have a symptom of breast cancer: skin thickening, nipple discharge or change in breast size or shape